 Ordering Coffee In Greece

 It’s not that hard to order coffee in Greece, but it depends on what you want to try.
-First of all, it’s a good idea to decide whether you’re in the mood for a hot cup of coffee or if you rather enjoy a cold version of the black beverage.
+First, it’s a good idea to decide whether you’re in the mood for a hot cup of coffee or if you would enjoy a cold version of the black beverage instead.
 The simplest way to put it at the bar or cafeteria would be “Ena cafe, parakalo,” which translates as “One coffee, please.”

 Usually, the questions that follow would be whether you want it with sugar or not, and with how much sugar in it, in case you want it sweet.